sheerlynEliza/Capstone-Project-BerBuah/README.md

 ```

 ## Dataset
-We used [this dataset](https://www.kaggle.com/datasets/ilyasaaffan/iwannafruits) that contains training data, test data and validation data to train our model.
+We used [this dataset](https://www.kaggle.com/datasets/ilyasaaffan/iwannafruits) from kaggle that contains training data, test data and validation data to train our model.

 This dataset contains 3600 images (10 fruits), but we only used 7 fruits from 10 fruits in the dataset.
 Here are the following lists of 7 fruits that we used